Poon Hill with Mardi Himal

 Winter – December, January, February (Good with Preparation)

-The Poon Hill and Mardi Himal trails are accessible in winter and offer the reward of quiet, uncrowded trails and extraordinary clear-sky photography.
-Temperatures at Poon Hill and High Camp drop well below zero overnight and mornings on the ridge can be bitterly cold, proper layering is essential.
+The Poon Hill and Mardi Himal trails are accessible in winter and offer the reward of quiet, uncrowded trails and extraordinarily clear-sky photography.
+Temperatures at Poon Hill and High Camp drop well below zero overnight, and mornings on the ridge can be bitterly cold; proper layering is essential.
 Snow is possible above 3,000 metres from December through February.
 This is not a beginner's winter trek but is very doable with the right gear and an experienced guide.

 Monsoon – June, July, August (Not Recommended)